eakoriakin/continuous-integration-system/README.md

 # Responsive app sample
-A sample of a responsive single-page web app.
-The app represents a continuous integration system based on changelists.
+This is a sample of a responsive single-page web app which represents a continuous integration system based on changelists.
+The app is created with AngularJS and Bootstrap, and uses Gulp and Karma as building and testing utilities.
+LESS is used for CSS pre-processoring.

 # Demo
-A demo can be found [here](https://frozen-ravine-6349.herokuapp.com/#/home).
+A demo is hosted on Heruko ([here](https://frozen-ravine-6349.herokuapp.com/#/home)).

 # Installation
 To install the app localy follow the steps below:

 1. Clone the repository.